 Some products are in limited quantities or out of stock.
 This can result in menu changes.
 We appreciate your patience and understanding during this time.

-The online application is an easy and convenient way for parents and guardians to submit online multi-child meal benefit applications.
-There is not a fee for using the website as the service is provided free of charge by your District.
-The 2019 - 20 online multi-child application is located at Myschoolapps.com website.
-If you already applied online for Free and Reduced-Price Meal Benefits, contact the Meal Benefits office at 754-321-0250 for application status.
+The online application is an easy and convenient way for parents and guardians to submit online Multi-Child Meal Benefit Applications.
+There is no fee for using the website as the service is provided free of charge by your district.
+The online multi-child application is located at Myschoolapps.com website.
+If you have already applied online for a Multi-Child Meal Benefit Application, contact the Meal Benefits office at 754-321-0250 for application status.

 Students are expected to pay for their meal at the time of service.
 Broward County Public Schools encourages families to complete a meal benefits application to determine eligibility for free and reduced-price meals.
 All students must pay the full price for lunch unless designated through the Meal Benefits office to be eligible for free or reduced-price meals.